Control pitcher

 In baseball, a control pitcher, also known as a finesse pitcher, is a pitcher who succeeds mostly by using accurate pitches, as opposed to a power pitcher who relies on velocity.
-By issuing a below average number of bases on balls he exhibits good control of his pitches.
+By issuing a below average number of bases on balls they exhibit good control of their pitches.
 Pitchers with good control are said to be able to throw all the pitches in their repertoire for strikes in different locations regardless of the batter, count and score.
 According to Curt Schilling, "Control is the ability to throw strikes, and command is the ability to throw quality strikes."
 Another definition of control is "The ability to deliver the ball to the plate with accuracy."
 The best control pitchers will walk as few as one batter per game.
 Control is also key to getting ahead in the count, and thus gaining the advantage over batters to keep them off base.
 Statistics used to measure control include: